davidsainty/optiboot/README.md

 Yes it does, although it is of course a little slower getting going if the remote device is sleeping.
-Once it is going it appears to run something like 25% slower than a normal router mode device.
+Once it is going it appears to run something like 25% slower than a normal router mode device, E.g. a little over three minutes for a 20kB update, rather than a little under three minutes.

 #### Does it work with XBee modules in AT mode? ####